kelo-robotics/kelo_tulip/README.md

 catkin build kelo_tulip -DUSE_SETCAP=ON
 ```

-**Note**: If you use this flag, you will be asked to input sudo password during
-the build process.
-It would look like the build is going on but you need to keep
-a lookout for `[sudo] password for <username>` in the output and enter the
-password as soon as this prompt is visible.
-If not, the build process will
+**Note**: If you use this flag, you will be asked to input the sudo password during the build process.
+It might look like the build is going on but you need to lookout for `[sudo] password for <username>` in the output and enter the password after this prompt had appeared.
+If not, the build process will continue forever.
-continue forever.

 ### Finding dynamic libraries